“This post may contain affiliate links. Please read my disclosure for more info.

 There’s a good chance your employer offers a savings plan with matching contribution – possibly 50% for every dollar up to a certain percentage contributed.
 If they do, you want to sign up asap.
 Nowhere else, can you earn a 50% return.

 Some employers will automatically raise your contribution by a percentage point each year.
-But if not, I’d manually raise it with every raise.
+But if not, I’d manually raise it with every raise or bonus.

 As the saying goes, you can finance college, but you can’t finance your retirement.
 You either have it, or you don’t.
 So once you’re debt free, and you’re contributing to your retirement account, it’s time to think about the kids.